-If you do not meet both of these conditions, you must return to your country of nationality to apply for your new Tier 4 Student visa, otherwise your application will be refused.
-You cannot enter the UK as a Short Term Student or Visitor and switch into Tier 4.
+If you are currently in the UK under any of these categories, you must return to your country of nationality to apply for your new visa, otherwise your application will be refused.
+You cannot enter the UK as a Short Term Student or Visitor and switch into the Student route.

-Please note that you also cannot apply for a new Tier 4 Student visa in the UK in the following circumstances:
+Please note that you also cannot apply for a Student Route visa in the UK in the following circumstances:

-- You failed to complete your previous course in the UK on Tier 4; or
+- You failed to complete your previous course in the UK; or

 - Your new course at The University of Law is at a lower level than your previous course.
 For example, your previous course was a Master's Degree and you want to study the Graduate Diploma in Law.

-In these circumstances, you must apply for your new Tier 4 Student visa in your country of nationality.
-Further information on these Home Office rules can be found in the Tier 4 regulations.
+In these circumstances, you must apply for your new visa in your country of nationality.
+Further information on these Home Office regulations can be found in Appendix ST: Student of the Immigration Rules.

 How to apply

-You must make your Tier 4 application before you can start studying at The University of Law.
-We cannot enrol you on a Tier 4 Student visa from another institution, even if it is still valid when you start your course.
+You must make your Student visa application before you can start studying at The University of Law.
+We cannot enrol you on a Student visa from another institution, even if it is still valid when you start your course.

 Please note the following:

-- You must make your new Tier 4 application before your current visa expires.
+- You must make your new Student visa application before your current visa expires.
 The University cannot enrol you if your application was made out of time (after your visa expired).

-- We cannot enrol you on a Tier 4 Student visa from another institution, even if it is still valid when you start your course.
-You must have applied for a new Tier 4 Student visa with a CAS issued by the University of Law.
+- We cannot enrol you on a visa from another institution, even if it is still valid when you start your course.
+You must have applied for a Student Route visa with a CAS issued by the University of Law.

 Please email International Student Advice if you have any questions about making your application.

-It will take the Home Office 8 weeks to make a decision on your Tier 4 application.
-However, the University can provisionally enrol you while your Tier 4 application is being considered.
+It will take the Home Office 8 weeks to make a decision on your Student visa application.
+However, the University can provisionally enrol you while your application is being considered.

 The Home Office requires education providers to check the right to study for all students before they can start their course.
-Non-EEA students at the University of Law must attend pre-enrolment to provide evidence they can study in the UK before proceeding to formal enrolment.
+International students at The University of Law must attend pre-enrolment to provide evidence they can study in the UK before proceeding to formal enrolment.

-You will receive an email from Student Services at your campus with details of the date and time for pre-enrolment.
+You will receive an email from the Student Information Service at your campus with details of the date and time for pre-enrolment.
 Attendance is mandatory and you must attend your allocated session unless there are exceptional circumstances.

 You must bring the following original documents to pre-enrolment: